Best early Amazon Black Friday 2020 deals: AirPods Pro, Apple Watch, TVs and more

-Surprise Black Friday is early!
-Actually, Black Friday is happening pretty much the entire month of November.
-Sure, there are a few sales still queued up for Nov.
+Black Friday is still two weeks off, and... oh, wait, no it isn't.
+Feels like it's happening pretty much the entire month of November.
+Sure, there are a few sales still cued up for Nov.
 27, aka the day after Thanksgiving, but there's plenty of deal action happening right now.
 Examples:

 - Black Friday Walmart deals available now: $99 cordless vacuum, $194 AirPods Pro and more